imcapistran/InTown-Application/README.md

 # InTown-Application
 This is the InTown application.
-Work in progress code is missing a few things updating as it goes
+Work in progress code is missing a few things for the backend stuff